slimtoolkit/slim/README.md

   `curl http://<YOUR_DOCKER_HOST_IP>:<PORT>`

   This is an optional step to make sure the target app container is doing something.
 Depending on the application it's an optional step.
-For some applications it's required if it loads new application resources dynamically based on the requests it's processing.
+For some applications it's required if it loads new application resources dynamically based on the requests it's processing (e.g., Ruby or Python).

-  You can get the port number either from the `docker ps` or `docker port <CONTAINER_ID>` commands.
+  You'll see the mapped ports printed to the console when `docker-slim` starts the target container.
+You can also get the port number either from the `docker ps` or `docker port <CONTAINER_ID>` commands.
 The current version of DockerSlim doesn't allow you to map exposed network ports (it works like `docker run … -P`).

   If you set the `http-probe` flag then `docker-slim` will try to call your application using HTTP/HTTPS: `./docker-slim build --http-probe my/sample-node-app`